qureshiaquib/qureshiaquib.github.io/_posts/2025-8-31-multiple-sites-azure-frontdoor.md

 ![Screenshot showing azure pricing calculator snap of Azure front door](https://raw.githubusercontent.com/qureshiaquib/qureshiaquib.github.io/main/assets/31082025/azure-pricing-calc-snap-afd.jpg)

+Here is the pricing calculator link for sample AFD pricing.
 [https://azure.com/e/a0ead11a9000456eb9627ff00b148868](https://azure.com/e/a0ead11a9000456eb9627ff00b148868)

 I hope you find this blog helpful and it help you determine how to deploy Azure Front Door for your web application.